triton-inference-server/server/python/openai/README.md

 ## TensorRT-LLM

+**NOTE**: The workflow for preparing TRT-LLM engines, model repository, etc. in order to load and test is not fleshed out in the README here yet.
+You can try using the Triton CLI or follow existing TRT-LLM backend examples to prepare a model repository, and point at the model repository accordingly when following the examples.
+This should be fleshed out or cleaned up in the future.

 0. `[TODO]` Prepare your model repository for a TensorRT-LLM model, build the engine, etc.

 1. Build and launch the container: